A Dallas Cowboys football blog

 The Cowboys have a lot of work to do to fill out the defensive tackle spot in free agency and the draft.
 At the moment Tyrone Crawford and Trysten Hill are the only defensive tackles that played snaps for the Cowboys in 2019.
 Both of them were limited however, Crawford due to injury and Hill due to readiness.
 There’s a strong possibility that Crawford isn’t with the team in 2020 as the Cowboys could save $8 million in cap space by releasing him.

-It's pretty likely that Woods is back given his status as an exclusive rights free agent, but a lot of that will depend on how the current staff feels about him.
-Woods is a gamer that provides quality snaps along the but hasn't been consistent enough.
+It’s pretty likely that Woods is back given his status as an exclusive rights free agent, but a lot of that will depend on how the current staff feels about him.
+Woods is a gamer that provides quality snaps along the defensive line but hasn’t been consistent enough.

 Free agency could provide a great opportunity to upgrade the defensive tackle position even if the Cowboys wanted to bring back Woods as well.
 If the Cowboys went into 2020 with Woods and Hill as the backups on the interior they’d be in a much better position than if they were the starters.